Let’s cut to the chase and ask the big question:

-Anyone can take any of the DELE exams as long as they can prove they’re a citizen of a country where Spanish isn’t the official language.
-Registration is easy and can be done online.
+Anyone can take any of the DELE exams as long as they can prove they’re a citizen of a country where Spanish isn’t the official language, and registration is easy and can be done online.

 When you pass a DELE exam, the certificate you receive never expires.
 So once you take a test and pass, you never need to do it again!

 You can find out more about the DELE on the official website or on the Cervantes Institute website (both linked above), as well as this guide from FU International Academy Tenerife.

 The exams are separated into six levels:

-- Levels A1 and A2 test competency in the basic of Spanish and show an ability to communicate on general topics.
-Families, work, shopping and a few other common topics are part of these levels.
+- Levels A1 and A2 test competency in the basic areas of Spanish and show an ability to communicate on general topics.
+Family, work, shopping and a few other common themes are part of these levels.